mlightning3/ThirdEye/README.md

 ### Features

-Currently the app supports most of the features available on the server's web-view
+Currently the app supports all of the features available on the server's web-view such as:

 * Viewing the video stream
 * Saving pictures and video